 We had both been badly addicted to drugs and then my youngest son got adopted by my Mum and Dad.
 I felt terrible guilt which increased my addiction and led to bad choices.

-The opportunity to come to the Jesus Centre during the time I was homeless I kept me from getting further into drugs.
+The opportunity to come to Coventry JCT during the time I was homeless I kept me from getting further into drugs.
 It stopped me stealing for extra drugs.
 There was a sense of being round normality and it became a springboard to make better changes in my life. .

 Coming to the Jesus Centre and seeing staff in a positive situation made me want it to reflect their joy in my own life.
-Praying to God for myself and others made a real difference to me.
 I am on a methadone script and have been giving clean drug samples to the point where I am able to take my methadone unsupervised.
 I am now housed in a shared house and am working on getting rid of my debts.
 I had support to get my rent arrears squashed and am now paying off water debts, etc

 I am currently in a transition time – coming out of bad habits and hanging around with wrong people.
 Living in a shared house as the only recovering drug addict has been really helpful as there is less temptation.